 Prior to uploading, you will need to gather the following artwork files:

-- Plugin Header Banner It’s the enormous picture that will feature at the top of your plugin webpage.
-You have two options of sizes to choose from:
+This is the large image that will feature at the top of your plugin webpage.
+You have two size options to choose from:

 - 772 x 250 pixels

-- Plugin Icon This smaller icon image is used as the plugin icon in the search results pages and the listing page.
-It may be either:
+This smaller icon image is used as the plugin icon in the search results pages and the listing page.
+It can be either of the following sizes:

 - 125 x 125 pixels

-- Screenshots These images are illustrations of your plugin in action.
-Multiple screenshots can be uploaded, and you are supposed to name them in the order you mention them in your readme.txt file.Naming convention:
+These images illustrate your plugin in action.
+You can upload multiple screenshots, and you should name them in the order you mention them in your readme.txt

 Upload the Artwork Files